Cessna 337

 Key Takeaways:

-• The Cessna 337 SkyMaster was uniquely designed with a "push-pull" engine configuration (one front, one back) to mitigate loss of control after an engine failure, addressing a common safety concern in light twins.
+• The Cessna 337 SkyMaster was purpose-built with a unique "push-pull" engine configuration (one front, one back) to improve safety during engine failure on takeoff compared to traditional light twins.

 See a mistake?
 Contact us.